Dhurbe: Popular culture

-The Dhurbe elephant has become a widely recognized figure in Nepalese media.
+Dhurbe has become a widely recognized figure in Nepalese media.
 Local newspapers and television channels have repeatedly reported on its activities since the early 2010s, often portraying it as both a threat and a symbol of the challenges of human–wildlife coexistence.
 The elephant has also been referenced in local folklore and conversations as a notorious character, making it one of the most infamous wild elephants in modern Nepal.

 A 2014 documentary titled Mahout – The Great Elephant Walk in Nepal was released, focusing on elephants and their mahouts in the southern plains of Nepal.
-While the film does not specifically feature Dhurbe, it highlights the cultural importance of elephants and the traditions of elephant keeping in the region, providing context for the broader human–elephant relationship in which Dhurbe’s story is situated.
+While the film does not specifically feature Dhurbe, it highlights the cultural importance of elephants and the traditions of elephant keeping in the region, providing context for the broader human–elephant relationship in which Dhurbe's story is situated.
+BBC has also reported on the behaviour of the elephant.